 For example, privacy laws and frameworks in Asia, Europe and the United States were shaped by OECD privacy guidelines on the collection and use of personal data.
 Corporate governance regulations, too, were influenced by G20-endorsed OECD principles.

-And in a rare occurrence, the OECD’s AI standards represent the rare international agreement that U.S. President Donald Trump’s administration has thrown its support behind.
+And in a rare occurrence, the OECD's AI standards are an international agreement that U.S. President Donald Trump's administration has thrown its support behind.

 "Together, we call on every nation that shares our values to join with us to develop AI and make our countries stronger, the world safer, and our people more prosperous and free," Michael Kratsios, Trump's deputy assistant for tech policy, said in welcoming the OECD standards.